maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - string
   - default: ""
   - File path of the Certificate Authority of the Crowdsec LAPI
+- CrowdsecLapiTlsCertificateBouncer
+  - string
+  - default: ""
+  - PEM-encoded client Certificate of the Bouncer
+- CrowdsecLapiTlsCertificateBouncerFile
+  - string
+  - default: ""
+  - File path of the client Certificate of the Bouncer
+- CrowdsecLapiTlsCertificateBouncerKey
+  - string
+  - default: ""
+  - PEM-encoded client private key of the Bouncer
+- CrowdsecLapiTlsCertificateBouncerKeyFile
+  - string
+  - default: ""
+  - File path of the client private key of the Bouncer
 - UpdateIntervalSeconds
   - int64
   - default: 60